seia-soto/checkadb/contributing.md

-# Contributing to chkfilt
+# Contributing to checkadb

-This document helps you to start develping `chkfilt` project.
+This document helps you to start develping `checkadb` project.

 ## Development setup